 For CARPET PRICES please go to our section Carpet Installation.
 Please click on CARPET INSTALLATION

-In the carpet industry, the leftover balance of a new cut roll is called a remnant roll or simply a remnant.
+In the carpet industry, the leftover balance of a new cut roll is called a remnant roll or simply a remnant or off cuts.

 Carpet consists of the yarn ( which is what you stand on) and the base into which this yarn is embedded and which holds it all together.

 The yarn is made up of various fibres spun together to form one single strand of pile (similar to a piece of rope fibres) and either heat set, (kept for 20 minutes in a heated autoclave [oven]) to retain and remain in that position or chemically set (the yarn is kept immersed in a chemical solution for a period of time).

 Presentday fibres are wool, wool mixed with synthetic, nylon, solution-dyed nylon, polypropelene, acrylic, polyester.

 The carpet surface has a velvet look.
 The individual carpet yarn strands are twisted to a maximum level of 160 turns per inch, imbedded (tufted) into the base of the carpet, and cut evenly from a distance from the base of the carpet.
 The visible top surface consists of the aggregate of the cut ends of the upright yarns.
 The appearance is a smooth finish.
 When the yarn in a small section is brushed in one direction it reflects light differently from the surrounding sections and therefore appears a different colour.
 When walked on foot prints are left behind from the disturbance of the surface.

 Below photos show examples of Plush Pile Carpet